About Soft, Disposable,

 More than 30 million people in the United States wear contact lenses in order to see clearly and experience the benefits they offer-clear vision without the restrictions and cosmetic limitations of eyeglasses!
-Contact lenses are a very popular method of correcting common vision problems such as nearsightedness, farsightedness and astigmatism, as well as presbyopia-the age related loss of near vision.
+Contact lenses are a very popular method of correcting common vision problems such as nearsightedness, farsightedness and astigmatism, as well as presbyopia-the age-related loss of near vision.
 Patients who lead an active lifestyle and participate in any type of sport or athletic activity such as biking, running, playing tennis or golf, skiing, sailing or really any physical activity, find that wearing contact lenses and being free of eyeglasses for these activities helps to make these activities even more enjoyable.
 Further, patients who have higher prescriptions often do not like the optical distortions and reflections caused by eyeglasses and the appearance of their eyes and facial features behind thicker eyeglass lenses.
 This, in addition to the limited peripheral vision provided by eyeglasses, motivates a great number of people to seek contact lens correction.
 Some patients just prefer to have a more natural appearance and feel that no matter how attractive an eyeglass frame they select, they just look better without wearing glasses.

-Whether you need Soft Contact Lenses, Rigid Gas Permeable Contact Lenses, Contact Lenses for Astigmatism, Extended Wear Contact Lenses, Disposable or Planned Replacement Contact Lenses, Specialty Contact Lenses that can change the color of your eye or Therapeutic Contact Lenses for irregular corneal shapes from keratoconus or scarring, The Eye Care & Surgery Center is pleased to offer expert consultation to help you achieve a safe and comfortable wearing experience.
+Whether you need Soft Contact Lenses, Rigid Gas Permeable Contact Lenses, Contact Lenses for Astigmatism, Extended Wear Contact Lenses, Disposable or Planned Replacement Contact Lenses, Specialty Contact Lenses that can change the color of your eye or Therapeutic Contact Lenses for irregular corneal shapes from keratoconus or scarring, The Eye Care & Surgery Center is pleased to offer expert consultation & fitting to help you achieve a safe and comfortable wearing experience.

 Types of Contact Lenses